maximilianofried/mlops_pipeline/README.md

-# Predicting how a customer will feel about a product before they even ordered it
+# Anticipating customer sentiment about a product prior to purchase

-**Problem statement**: For a given customer's historical data, we are tasked to predict the review score for the next order or purchase.
-We will be using the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-This dataset has information on 100,000 orders from 2016 to 2018 made at multiple marketplaces in Brazil.
-Its features allow viewing charges from various dimensions: from order status, price, payment, freight performance to customer location, product attributes and finally, reviews written by customers.
-The objective here is to predict the customer satisfaction score for a given order based on features like order status, price, payment, etc. In order to achieve this in a real-world scenario, we will be using [ZenML](https://zenml.io/) to build a production-ready pipeline to predict the customer satisfaction score for the next order or purchase.
+**Problem statement**: Given a customer's historical data, the objective is to forecast the review score for the upcoming order or purchase.
+We will utilize the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), which comprises information on 100,000 orders from 2016 to 2018 across various marketplaces in Brazil.
+The dataset encompasses diverse dimensions such as order status, pricing, payment, freight performance, customer location, product attributes, and customer reviews.
+Our goal is to predict customer satisfaction scores for orders based on features like order status, pricing, and payment.
+To accomplish this in a real-world scenario, we will leverage [ZenML](https://zenml.io/) to construct a production-ready pipeline for predicting customer satisfaction scores for upcoming orders or purchases.

-The purpose of this repository is to demonstrate how [ZenML](https://github.com/zenml-io/zenml) empowers your business to build and deploy machine learning pipelines in a multitude of ways:
+The aim of this repository is to showcase how [ZenML](https://github.com/zenml-io/zenml) enables businesses to develop and deploy machine learning pipelines through various means:

-- By offering you a framework and template to base your own work on.
+- Providing a framework and template for building custom solutions.
-- By integrating with tools like [MLflow](https://mlflow.org/) for deployment, tracking and more
+- Integrating seamlessly with tools like [MLflow](https://mlflow.org/) for deployment, tracking, and more.
-- By allowing you to build and deploy your machine learning pipelines easily
+- Facilitating the easy construction and deployment of machine learning pipelines.

 ## Python Requirements